 - As the next sprint begins, the team chooses another chunk of the product backlog and begins working again.

-So, agile is most appropriate on any urgent project with significant complexity and novelty – and that includes software development and weddings.
+So, agile is most appropriate on any urgent project with significant complexity and novelty – which includes software development and weddings.

-Scrum can be thought of as a framework for managing a process.
+Scrum can be thought of as a framework for managing a process from beginning to end.